 She will start to shed the hair (lanugo) that has been covering her skin to keep her warm.

-When your baby is born she might still have some lanugo left on her back and shoulders.
+When your baby is born, she might still have some lanugo left on her back and shoulders.

 Your baby’s hands are completely formed now.
 If you could see inside, you might see her grasping a foot or the umbilical cord.

-Trimming your newborn baby’s nails can seem very daunting.
+The fetus’ fingernails are also growing; trimming your newborn baby’s nails can seem very daunting.

-You can avoid doing this by using onesies with pullover mittens, if the weather is cold enough.
+You can avoid doing this by using onesies with pullover mittens if the weather is cold enough.

 Or you can use an emery board to file the nails gently so they aren’t sharp.

-At 30 weeks pregnant, your baby’s weight is about 1.6 kg and she is about 38-42 cm long – the size of a cucumber.
+At 30 weeks pregnant, your baby’s weight is about 1.6 kg (3.5 pounds) and she is about 38-42 cm (14-14 inches) long – about the size of a cucumber.

-She will gain about 200 grams each week from now on.
+Your baby’s growth will continue and she will gain about 200 grams each week from now on.